weaverplatform/weaver-plugin-history-exporter/README.md

 `$ docker pull sysunite/excel-microservice`

 ## Install
+Clone this repository on the root plugins folder in weaver-server.
+`$ npm install`
+`$ npm run prepublish`
-Clone this repository on the root plugins folder in weaver-server To copy the config settings to weaver-server, run on weaver main folder:
+To copy the config settings to weaver-server, run on weaver main folder:
 `$ npm run copyPluginsConfig`